 SENIOR CITIZEN EXEMPTION

 The exemption is available to applicants who: a) are at least 65 years of age as of January 1 of the year of application, b) owned their home for at least 10 consecutive years as of January 1, and c) occupied it as their primary residence and have done so for at least 10 consecutive years as of January 1.
 Limited exceptions to the ownership and occupancy requirements are detailed in the qualifications section of the application.
 The exemption is also available to surviving spouses of senior citizens who previously met the requirements.
 The application deadline for 2019 is July 15.
-Our office will accept late applications through August 15, 2019 but late applicants do not have appeal rights for an application filed after July 15.
-Any application received after August 15, 2019 will be applied to the 2020 tax year.
+By state law our office has to accept late applications through August 15, 2019, however, BE AWARE that late applicants do not have appeal rights on the application.
+Any applications received after August 15, 2019 will be applied to your account in 2020.

 The application form is available from and must be submitted to the county assessor at the following address:

 P. O. Box 892, Fort Morgan, CO 80701

 WHICH FORM TO USE FOR THE SENIOR CITIZEN EXEMPTION

 The SHORT Form will be sufficient to fill out and send in most of the time.
 HOWEVER, use the LONG Form if a) You are a surviving spouse and you are not over 65 years old as of January 1, b) your property is in a Trust, c) your property is owned by a corporate partnership or other legal entity, d) if your prior residence was destroyed or rendered uninhabitable by a natural disaster, or e) your prior residence was condemned in an eminent domain proceeding.